 •Is honest with others whenever possible, and always with herself.

-•Does not spend a great deal of money, time or attention on her physical appearance, but lets her natural beauty show.
+•Does not spend a great deal of money, time or attention on her physical appearance.

 •Spends time every morning in prayer and meditation.

-•Frequently practices the activities that she’s passionate about, especially writing.
+•Frequently practices the activities that she’s passionate about.

 •Takes her time.
 Enjoys the small moments of her day.
 Does not rush.
 Pays attention to people.
 Does not crowd her schedule.